-EXCS 6312 - Strength & Conditioning Program Design - 3 hours

-This course will focus on the application of topics and concepts covered in Advanced Strength and Conditioning.
+EXCS 6312 - Strength & Conditioning Program Design - 3 hours (Pre-req: Advanced S&C) This course will focus on the application of topics and concepts covered in Advanced Strength and Conditioning.
 A case-study approach will be taken as students will be expected to analyze athlete needs, evaluate their current training state and create formal strength and conditioning programs to further advance their physical abilities.